pregazzoni/BigInsights-on-Apache-Hadoop/examples/BigSQLGroovy/README.md

 - CreateTrustore step creates the keystore using your cluster SSL certificate
 - SetupLibs step copies the JDBC jars from the downloads directory into the lib directory
 - the steps performed by each groovy script (output is prefixed by '[Connect](./Connect.groovy)')

+To run ALL the examples, open a command prompt window:

+   - change into the directory containing this example and run gradle to execute the example
+      - `./gradlew Example` (OS X / *nix)
+      - `gradlew.bat Example` (Windows)

 ## Decomposition Instructions